eliemichel/LearnWebGPU/basic-3d-rendering/lighting-and-material/normal-mapping.md

 There are different ways to provide the perturbed normals:

- - Specify a perturbed normal at each vertex, and interpolate across the face.
-This is used to smooth out the boundaries between faces and thus create smooth surfaces, and we already have this.
+ - Specify a perturbed normal **at each vertex**, and interpolate across the face.
+This is used to **smooth out** the boundaries between faces and thus create smooth surfaces, and we already have this.

- - Provide a texture that gives the perturbed normal.
+ - Provide a **texture** that gives the perturbed normal.
 This is heavier but can bring a lot more details.
-This texture is called the **normal map**.
+This texture is called the **normal map**, and is what this chapter is about!

+In a normal map, **the color of each vertex represents a little vector** of length 1.
+Values of red, green and blue are interpreted as components X, Y and Z and **encode values in range $(-1, 1)$**.

+The very meaning of these X, Y and Z axes depends on the **convention**; what matters is to be consistent between your files and your shader code:

 ```{image} /images/normal-map-light.png
 :align: center